isomerpages/moe-ferngreenpri/_our-curriculum/Student Development Team (SDT)/Student Leadership.md

 <h4><strong>VISION</strong></h4>
 <p>Caring leaders who grow, glow and guide.</p>
 <hr>
-<p>At Fern Green Primary School, we believe that every student has the potential
+<p>At Fern Green, we believe that every student has the potential to lead.
-to lead.
 We believe leadership is not about titles — it is about influence, initiative and integrity.
-Through meaningful opportunities, mentorship and reflection, FGians grow into caring leaders.&nbsp;</p>
+Through meaningful opportunities, mentorship and reflection, FGians grow into caring leaders.</p>
 <blockquote>
 <p><strong>GROW – GLOW – GUIDE</strong>
 </p>